TimatiMyBeloved/easy-py/README.md

 Make your Python coding experience less hard with this package!

 # Easy Py README
 Hello!
-This is EasyPy package made by TotallyNotADev for Python 3.7+!
+This is EasyPy package made by TimatiMyBeloved for Python 3.7+!

 Everything about this package is under there!

 # What is the current version of this package?
 Current version is br_1.0

 br_1.0 means Beta Release 1.0

 # What EasyPy can do?